Lava lamps were all the rage in the 1960s — the perfect time to debut something that created such a trippy-looking scene.

 In fact, the liquid motion lamp’s inventor, Edward Craven Walker, reportedly once said, “If you buy my lamp, you won’t need to buy drugs.”

+How does a lava lamp work?
 “Light of a million moving shapes…”

 The concept behind these unique lamps is pretty simple: Take two materials that don’t mix, and put them together.
 In this case, it’s basically wax and water.

-When the wax is heated by the lightbulb in the bottom of the lamp, it goes from being denser than the water — thus sinking to the bottom — to becoming the lighter of the two materials, thereby starting to float.
+When the wax is heated by the lightbulb in the bottom of the lava lamp, it goes from being denser than the water — thus sinking to the bottom — to becoming the lighter of the two materials, thereby starting to float.

 When the wax reaches the top of the light (the point furthest from the heat source), it cools — and so becomes heavier again and sinks.